CHIMNEY SWEEP AND HEARTH PROFESSIONAL OF CT MA AND RI

-The process is reversed, and the liner is check for cracks, gaps and missing joints using a spotlight.
-We clean off debris that have fallen onto smoke shelf, the damper blade, handle and cotter pin is put back in place and dust is swept out of the firebox.
-We vacuum off the hearth, and remove all equipment and tarps from your home, complete our report, providing you with a copy and any explanations of corrective measures, get payment for the amount due, thank you for the business, sprinkle some good luck around and look forward to the next customers dirty chimney.
+The process is reversed, and the liner is check for cracks, gaps, and missing joints using a spotlight.
+We clean off debris that has fallen onto a smoke shelf, the damper blade, handle and cotter pin is put back in place and dust is swept out of the firebox.
+We vacuum off the hearth, and remove all equipment and tarps from your home, complete our report, providing you with a copy and any explanations of corrective measures, get paid for the amount due, thank you for the business, sprinkle some good luck around and look forward to the next customers' dirty chimney.
 The whole process takes about 1 hour more or less depending on conditions and such.

 Do you install chimney caps?

 Yes, we can provide painted, stainless steel or copper chimney caps, that in most cases, carry a lifetime guarantee.
 A cap will keep out animals, leaves, twigs, and rain.
 Rain entering from the uncovered top does most of the damage in a chimney by getting into the mortar joints inside the firebox causing them to become weak and deteriorate.